 How can I avoid duplicates when exporting credit card transactions to my accounting integration?

-What is Domain Control and why do I need it to use company cards?
+What are Domains and why do I need it to use company cards?

-Domain Control is the feature that allows you to centrally assign, manage, and reconcile company cards.
-Some cards can be imported through Account Settings but most company cards are only available under Domain Control settings.
+Domains is the feature that allows you to centrally assign, manage, and reconcile company cards.
+If you are a member of a private domain, you do not need to validate the domain to use the company card feature.
+Some cards can be imported through Account Settings but most company cards are only available under Domains settings.

-What is the difference between the 2 different types of company card options in Domain Control, the commercial card feed and the direct bank connection?
+What is the difference between the 2 different types of company card options in Domains, the commercial card feed, and the direct bank connection?

 The Direct Bank Connection is a connection set up with your login credentials for that account while the Bank Feed is set up by your bank where the bank requests Visa/MasterCard/Amex to send a daily transaction feed to Expensify.
 The former can be done without the assistance of your bank or Expensify, but the latter will require help from your bank and our Customer Success team.
-Information on how to set up a commercial card feed can be found here.
+Information on how to set up a commercial card feed can be found under the link for your specific set od ca: Amex, MasterCard, Visa

 Having the same card imported twice will create duplicates.
-If you're switching from having the cards assigned under Account Settings to having them assigned from Domain Control then you'll want to make sure that all outstanding expenses are submitted on the card assigned under Account Settings, have the user remove the card, and have a Domain Admin assign it in Domain Control with the "import date" set to the date after the last expense that was submitted from the card assigned under Account Settings.
+If you're switching from having the cards assigned under Account Settings to having them assigned from Domains then you'll want to make sure that all outstanding expenses are submitted on the card assigned under Account Settings, have the user remove the card, and have a Domain Admin assign it in Domains with the "import date" set to the date after the last expense that was submitted from the card assigned under Account Settings.

 My commercial card feed has been set up.
 What if the specific card is not coming up when I try to assign it to an employee?